Will she finally destroy the one thing she risked eternity to possess?

 Vivianca did not consider who Siraine might be speaking of; nobody could be above Lucifer.
 "Are you working for the wrong side?"

 Siraine leaned in close to her, such that the smoke of his breath stained her nose green.
 "I don't know what you stepped in.
 Both sides are taking an interest.
-You'd better let this one go."
+Better let this one go."

 He laughed, a hearty ho-ho-ho.
 "That's what makes you the best.
 I love to see the good ones fall in the dirt."